ChristianoBraga/notes-on-tdd/intro/intro.md

   illustrate DSL with functional programming usefulness.

-* The issues raised here may be moved to a higher level of abstraction to represent business processes and their refinement into code.
+* The issues raised here may be moved to a higher level of abstraction to represent buiness processes and their refinement into code.

 * There is off the shelf technology to support this approach.

+## This short-course

+* In this short-course we will address some of the basic concepts of the type-driven approach that gives support to the development scenario outlined in this section.

 ## Suggested reading

 <a name="Brady17"> Edwin Brady</a>.
 2017.
 Type-driven development.
-Manning
+Manning.

 <a name="Fowler&Brady13"> Simon Fowler and Edwin Brady</a>.
 2013.
 Dependent Types for Safe and
 Secure Web Programming.
 In Proceedings of the 25th symposium on